zaphar/sheetsui/docs/index.md

 * `quit` Quits the application. `q` is a shorthand alias for this command.

 <aside>Note that in the case of `quit` and `edit` that we do not currently prompt you if the current spreadsheet has not been saved yet.
 So your changes will be discarded if you have not saved first.</aside>

+### Range Select Mode

+Range Select mode copies a range reference for use later.
+You can enter range select mode from CellEdit mode with `CTRL-r`.

+* `h`, `j`, `k`, `l` will navigate around the sheet.
+* `Ctrl-n`, `Ctrl-p` will navigate between sheets.
+* ` ` the spacebar will select the start and end of the range respectively.

+When you have selected the end of the range you will exit range select mode and the range reference will be placed into the cell contents you are editing.

+<aside>We only support continuous ranges for the moment.
+Planned for discontinuous ranges still needs the interaction interface to be determined.</aside>